tango-adb/docs/docs/adb/daemon/credential-store.md

 const CredentialStore: AdbWebCredentialStore = new AdbWebCredentialStore();
 ```

 Optionally, you can provide a name for your keys.
 On devices with Android 11 or newer, it will appear in "Settings -> Developer options -> Wireless debugging -> Paired devices".
+The default value is `nouser@nohostname`.

 ```ts transpile
 import AdbWebCredentialStore from "@yume-chan/adb-credential-web";